matthiasnoback/symfony-service-definition-validator/README.md

 }
 ```

 This simple functional test just boots up the symfony kernel using the "test" environment.
 If you look back to the code you added to set up the compiler pass you'll see that we enabled the validator for the "test" environment too.
-So this simple phpunit test will validate the services each time it is run.
+So this simple PHPUnit test will validate the services each time it is run.

+In fact, if you already have functional tests you don't need this test, since the kernel will be booted (and therefore the services will be validated) in the other functional tests.
+The example test above is only needed if you don't already have any Symfony functional tests of your application.

 ### Configure the validator